-A key part of AmCham’s advocacy is its active participation in the Asia-Pacific Council of American Chambers of Commerce (APCAC), which consists of 29 member AmChams.
-Together, APCAC AmChams represent the growing interests of over 15,000 businesses, over 50,000 overseas American workers and more than 10 million employees.
+A key part of AmCham’s advocacy is its active participation in the Asia-Pacific Council of American Chambers of Commerce (APCAC), which consists of 29 members AmChams.
+Together, APCAC AmChams represent the growing interests of over 15,000 businesses, over 50,000 overseas American workers, and more than 10 million employees.
 American enterprises provided over $620 billion in trade and investment in the APCAC region in 2016.

-APCAC allows AmCham members throughout the region to band together in order to influence regulatory framework affecting American businesses in the Asia Pacific region.
-For questions or to share issues your company would like APCAC to speak out on, please contact Ravi.
+APCAC allows AmCham members throughout the region to band together in order to influence the regulatory framework affecting American businesses in the Asia Pacific region.
+For questions or to share issues your company would like APCAC to speak out on, please contact our External Affairs Team.

-Annual APCAC Business Summit: AmCham Singapore to host on March 11-12, 2020
+Annual APCAC Business Summit: AmCham Singapore to host in 2021

-We are thrilled to announce that AmCham Singapore won the bid to host next year’s Summit on March 11-12, 2020.
+We are thrilled to announce that AmCham Singapore won the bid to host next year’s Summit in 2021.
 More information will be forthcoming and posted on our website.
-For specific queries, please contact Ravi.
+For specific queries, please contact our Programming and Events Team.

 Every year leaders of AmChams of Asia-Pacific and their members gather for networking and thought-provoking discussions as they review key issues in the Asia Pacific region, and meet leaders from the U.S. Government, regional institutions such as the APEC Secretariat, the Asian Development Bank, the ASEAN Secretariat, and top political leaders of the host country.

 Asia’s continued rapid development has made the region the biggest engine of the global economy and has presented enormous opportunities for American multinational businesses.
 Against this backdrop of potentially seismic shifts in the world economic and political order, top business and political leaders from around Asia and the US gathered in Hong Kong for the 2019 APCAC Business Summit.
-The Summit was hosted by AmCham Hong Kong in Hong Kong on March 4-5.
-(Photo: AmCham Executive Directors Group Photo)
+The Summit was hosted by AmCham Hong Kong in Hong Kong on March 4-5, 2019.